guico33/stock-prices/README.md

 ## Usage

-To run the development server, use the following command:
+To start the development server, use the following command:

 ```shell
 pnpm dev